MuhammadRidha7/Shia-vs-Sunni/README.md

 #

+**Umar:** \
+If not for Ali, Umar would have perished and gone astray! \
+`Sharh Nahj ul-Balagha, by Ibn Abil Hadid, vol 1, page 18, and vol 12, page 179` \
+`Yanabi ul-Mawadda, vol 1, page 216, and vol 2, page 172, and vol 3, page 147` \
+`Ta'wil Mukhtalif ul-Hadith, by Ibn Qutaybah, vol 1, page 162` \
+`Tafsir Sam'ani, vol 5, page 154`

+Umar would seek refuge in Allah out of fear of Ali not being present to solve any of his future problems. \
+`Fath ul-Bari, by Ibn Hajar, vol 13, page 286`

+#

 **The Prophet (s) told Abu Bakr:** \
 Indeed, Shirk is hidden inside you.
 Abu Bakr asked: Is shirk other than worshipping other than Allah? \
 The Prophet (s) repeated: By him, who my life is in the hand of, shirk is hidden within you! \